 The family at some time after moved to live in the Swan area.
 Harry Jnr married about 1938 to Kathleen Newman at Swan ie. around the area where they had both grown up.
 Harry was accomplished pianist.

-Harry Pickett died at Shoalwater in 2009 aged 83 years.
+Harry Pickett died at Shoalwater on 3 July 2009 aged 83 years.

 - River Valley Road Camp - Singapore

 - Tamarkan, Tha Makham 56k - Thailand

 - Aungganaung,105Kilo - Burma

 - Tavoy (Dawei) - river port - Burma